 In order to be eligible to apply for this program, students must be in good academic standing with an interest in Aviation/Aerospace and the international elements of both.
 Students must meet OIA's General Eligibility Requirements and Conditions for Participation.
 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 This program also requires a Supplemental Application which will be submitted directly to KAU.
-The supplemental application is also due by the OIA deadline.
+The supplemental application is also due by the OIA deadline of March 1st.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.